-The Institutional Learning Outcomes (ILOs) identify what each student at each level of study (Bachelor's, Master's, and Doctorate) should achieve at graduation.
+The Institutional Learning Outcomes (ILOs) identify what each student at each level of study (Bachelor's, Master's, and Doctor's) should achieve at graduation.
 They are as follows:

-Institutional Learning Outcomes (ILO) - General Education Level
+Institutional Learning Outcomes (ILO) - Integrative Studies Level

-- Recognize and compose written language in a clear, coherent, and organized manner, giving appropriate consideration to audience, content, and format (Written Communication) - Use appropriate ways to communicate effectively to diverse audiences in various contexts (Oral Communication) - Demonstrate appropriate and relational and collaborative skills within groups for effective outcomes (Interpersonal Skills) - Identify and examine assumptions and arguments while considering the confirming and opposing evidence (Critical Thinking) - Recognize and fulfill ethical responsibilities within the community and profession (Ethics) - Find, select, and use appropriate sources to fulfill an informational need to support ideas and decision making (Information Literacy) - Use quantitative methodologies to understand and frame problems to determine appropriate solutions (Quantitative Reasoning)
+- 1. Recognize and compose written language in a clear, coherent, and organized manner, giving appropriate consideration to audience, content, and format (Written Communication) - 2.
+Use appropriate ways to communicate effectively to diverse audiences in various contexts (Oral Communication) - 3.
+Demonstrate appropriate and relational and collaborative skills within groups for effective outcomes (Interpersonal Skills) - 4.
+Identify and examine assumptions and arguments while considering the confirming and opposing evidence (Critical Thinking) - 5.
+Recognize and fulfill ethical responsibilities within the community and profession (Ethics) - 6.
+Find, select, and use appropriate sources to fulfill an informational need to support ideas and decision making (Information Literacy) - 7.
+Use quantitative methodologies to understand and frame problems to determine appropriate solutions (Quantitative Reasoning)